Ideal class group of an extension of rings and Picard group: Abstract

 \section{Abstract}

-For any extension of commutative rings $A\subseteq B$ we first naturally define a group $\Cl(A,B)$, that we call the ideal class group of this extension (we will see that both the classical ideal class group and, surprisingly, the Picard group are special cases of this structure), then, as a first main result, we obtain the following exact sequence of Abelian groups: In the second main theorem, using ideas from algebraic geometry, we prove a general result which asserts that every commutative ring has a ring extension whose Picard group is trivial.
-These two theorems have several interesting applications.
-For instance, we show that the Picard group of every commutative ring is canonically isomorphic to the ideal class group of a certain extension of that ring.
-As another application, we prove that every line bundle has the avoidance property.
-The next main result asserts that, for any extensions of commutative rings $A\subseteq B \subseteq C$, we have the following exact sequence of Abelian groups: We show that for any extension of commutative rings $A\subseteq B$, we have a canonical isomorphism of groups $\Cl(A,B)\simeq\Cl(A_{\mathrm{red}}, B_{\mathrm{red}})$.
-We also prove that if an extension of rings has a retraction, then its ideal class group is trivial.
-In the next key result, for any ring $A$, we obtain a canonical group map $\mathfrak{C}(A)\rightarrow \mathfrak{C}(A_{\mathrm{red}})$ which is always injective.
-In the same vein, we find an important example showing that this canonical injection is not necessarily surjective, and hence in general the ideal class group does not behave like the Picard group.
+For any extension of commutative rings $A\subseteq B$, by using invertible ideals, we first define an Abelian group $\Cl(A,B)$, that we call the ideal class group of this extension.
+Then we study the main properties of this group.
+Among them, we prove that the group $\Cl(A,B)$ is indeed the kernel of the natural group morphism $\Pic(A)\rightarrow \Pic(B)$ which is given by $L\mapsto L\otimes_{A}B$.
+Then we show that both the classical ideal class group and, surprisingly, the Picard group are special cases of this structure.
+Next, we prove that there is a canonical isomorphism of groups $\Cl(A,B)\simeq\Cl(A_{\mathrm{red}}, B_{\mathrm{red}})$.
+We also show that if $A$ has finitely many maximal ideals, then the group $\Cl(A,B)$ is trivial.
+In the next key result, for any ring $A$, we obtain a canonical group map $\mathfrak{C}(A)\rightarrow \mathfrak{C}(A_{\mathrm{red}})$ which is always injective where $\mathfrak{C}(A):=\Cl(A,T(A))$ and $T(A)$ is the total ring of fractions of $A$.
+In the same vein, we find an important example showing that this canonical injection is not necessarily surjective, and hence in general the ideal class group does not behave like the Picard group.\\ Next, using ideas from algebraic geometry, we prove that every commutative ring has a (faithfully flat) ring extension whose Picard group is trivial.
+As an application, we show that every invertible module has the avoidance property. \\ The Picard group does not necessarily commute with the ``infinite" direct product of rings.
+However, we show that the Picard group of the direct product of an (infinite) family of rings can be canonically embedded in the direct product of the Picard groups of the corresponding factor rings.
+As an application, the Picard group of an (infinite) direct product of rings is trivial if and only if the Picard group of each factor ring is trivial.
+We also prove that the Picard group of every zero-dimensional ring is trivial.